XavierAP/femd/README.md

 and the unit tests, and only they, depend on it.

-The [**matlab**](/matlab/) folder contains the Matlab implementations from the book, used to generate test benchmarks.
+The [**matlab**](/matlab/) folder contains the Matlab implementations copied from the book *The Finite Element Method: Theory, Implementation, and Applications* by Larson and Bengzon.
+These implemenations are used to generate test benchmarks for the D re-implementations.